You are amazing! We received 1118 responses to our 2018 Reader Survey.

-When we opened up a question for you to say anything you wanted, you had some suggestions and also many kind words, some of which gave me shivers.
+When we opened up a question on the reader survey for you to say anything you wanted, you had some suggestions and also many kind words, some of which gave me shivers.
 Here they are, in italics are my responses.

 - My first trip was to Elephant Nature Park, in Thailand.
 An idea from one of your followers. – I love how readers support each other, even without knowing it.

 - Your email newsletters are the perfect amount of communication and have all the information I want!
 I really appreciate all the work and passion you put into the newsletters, and I love browsing your website! – Wow.
 Thanks!

 - More is better, to make solo travel an accepted mainstream activity rather than an aberration. – That's part of our mission!

 - Your site is very helpful for some of my research – but wish there was more information on options that meet my budget constraints; tours geared to single travelers mainly. – We'll keep working on it.
 We want to make solo travel affordable for all.

 - I find the Solo Travel website encouraging and inspirational. – We're glad because that's exactly what we want to achieve.

 - I love that articles on the site are updated.
 Would love more Facebook interaction posts i.e. questions for travelers to answer.
 Answers from the community are great.
 Good idea!